 One of the most important factors an appellate attorney considers in assessing the likelihood of success on appeal is the applicable standard of review.
-Standard of review is so important, in fact, that most appellate courts require a separate section on the standard of review that applies to the issues being briefed.
+Standard of review is so important, in fact, that most appellate courts require a separate section in an appellate brief on the standard of review that applies to the issues being briefed.

-Standards of review reflect the appellate court’s view on its ability to make the right decision on a given issue.
-An appellate court will give added weight to the decisions of trial courts on issues where it is concerned about making those determinations on nothing but a written record of what happened at trial.
-Just as officials in the box during an NFL game don’t want to second guess the referee who was standing ten feet away from the action when he called a foul—unless in the playback the call was clearly incorrect—appellate judges don’t want to second-guess a trial court judge who sat ten feet away as a witness testified.
+Standards of review reflect the law's perspective on an appellate court’s ability to make the right decision on a given issue.
+An appellate court will, for example, give added weight to the decisions of trial courts on issues where it is concerned about making those determinations on nothing but a written record of what happened at trial.
+Just as officials in the box during an NFL game don’t want to second guess the referee who was standing ten feet away from the action when he called a foul—unless in the playback the call was clearly incorrect—appellate judges don’t want to second-guess a trial court judge who sat ten feet away and experienced the witness testimony.

 This standard recognizes that an appellate court reviewing only a transcribed record of what occurred in the trial court does not have the benefit of adjudicating factual issues or making determinations on the weight and credibility of evidence.

-Example: a trial court’s finding that a defendant engaged in the act of price-fixing after hearing testimony from the defendant’s employees is subject to clear error review.Conclusions of Law
+Example: a trial court’s finding that a defendant engaged in the act of market allocation after hearing testimony from the defendant’s employees is subject to clear error review.Conclusions of Law